Sturgeon, Missouri: History

 In the spring of 1857, a tornado passed over the town and blew down several houses, including a new building of 300 sqft and three stories tall, purposed for a hotel.
 The first large fire took place on July 19, 1882.
 That evening, a fire was discovered in Wood's Saloon, already bursting through the roof.
 The butcher's shop, three saloons, three large livery stable buildings and sheds, and three other buildings were burned.
 The Sturgeon Savings Bank was saved from fire "by covering the roof with carpet and sprinkling heavily with salt."

-Amish

 In the fall of 1953, the first Amish family moved to the land just north of Sturgeon.
 Now the community has expanded to over sixty families.
 Most of the Sturgeon Amish adhere closely to their beliefs and are classified as Old Order Amish, meaning they follow a very conservative Ordnung: self-sufficiency, charity, and individualism are very important.
 The community in Sturgeon and Clark operate many successful home businesses, selling sorghum, eggs, chicken, peanut brittle and produce in season.

+In May 2024, Sturgeon police officer Myron Woodson shot and killed a blind and deaf Shih Tzu dog, Teddy, aged 5 and weighing 13 pounds.
+Teddy had wandered into another Sturgeon resident's yard, leading to the resident feeding him water and contacting the authorities in an attempt to find his owner, with the authorities sending officer Woodson.
+Body camera footage showed Woodson shooting the dog twice after three minutes of Woodson repeatedly failing to capture the dog, which ran or walked away from the officer, without growling or trying to bite the officer.
+When the dog's owner questioned Woodson about the killing, Woodson replied: "What am I supposed to do?
+We don't have freaking animal control."
+After the incident, the Sturgeon resident (who had contacted authorities) declared that the dog was not aggressive and "was in no way a threat to others".
+One day after the shooting, the city of Sturgeon first commented that the dog was "behaving strangely and displaying signs of possible injuries" and seemingly "rabid behavior"; four days after the shooting, the city commented that after having "reviewed the dispatch report and body camera footage", the city "believes that the officer acted within his authority".
+After the incident was reported internationally and widespread public backlash ensued, Sturgeon mayor Kevin Abrahamson resigned six days after the shooting, while stand-in mayor Seth Truesdell denounced Woodson's actions.